rbotafogo/galaaz/blogs/ruby_plot/ruby_plot.md

 ## [1] 60  3
 ```

+This dataset has 60 rows, one for each subject and 3 columns, as we have already seen.

 Note that we do not call 'puts' when using the 'str' function.
 This functions does not
 return anything and prints the structure of the dataset as a side effect.